skacem/skacem.github.io/_posts/2022-01-06-From-Customer-Segments-to-Scoring-Models.md

 1324
 ```

-The code fragment above generates a vector of customers with a score above $50, containing a total of 1323 customers.
-So of the list of 18,000 customers, only about 1,300 have a projected value of $50 or more.
-These are your target customers.
-You can get their ID or number by simply adding the following line to your code:
+The above code fragment creates a vector of customers that have a score above 50 ($).
+There are 1,323 customers in total.
+So out of the list of 18,000 customers, only about 1,300 have a predicted to spend more than $50 throughout 2016.
+These should be your target customers.
+You can determine their ID or number by simply adding the following line to your code:

 ```python
 # Customers with the highest score: